 The updates extend data governance, optimise for cloud and modernise file services to help organisations govern and protect their data in an increasingly complex multicloud environment.

-These enhancements to the HCP portfolio help deliver business outcomes by maximising the power of data no matter where it resides – from the data centre to the cloud and out to the edge – and move them forward in today’s digital, data-driven business landscape.
+These enhancements to the HCP portfolio help deliver business outcomes by maximising the power of data no matter where it resides – from the data center to the cloud and out to the edge – and move them forward in today's digital, data-driven business landscape.

 Organisations recognise that data is the critical element to growth and innovation.

 HCP is an object storage platform that manages data as a key business asset and govern it with integrated security to reduce compliance risks.

 The new updates expand the capabilities of the HCP portfolio to help customers improve business productivity by making information available to users with strengthened security and data governance, while also helping to reduce costs across private and multicloud environments.

 IDC file and object-based storage systems research manager Amita Potnis says, “Hitachi Vantara's investment and innovations place the Hitachi Content Platform portfolio in a leadership position in the object-based storage market.